Prostitution in Algeria: French rule

-After French colonization in 1830, the French authorities regulated prostitution to try to prevent the spread of STIs.
+After French colonization in 1830, the French authorities introduced regulatory prostitution to try to prevent the spread of STIs.
 The regulation system was based on the Ottoman regulations that were previously in place, and the Mezouar was retained, although he had to pay an annual fee of 2,046 francs.
 Compulsory medical examinations for prostitutes were introduced by decree in July 1830.
 The main articles of the decree read:

 "We, Civil Intendant of French possessions in North Africa; Having regard to Articles 10 and 46 of Title I of the Law of 19–27 July 1791, considering that experience has made it necessary to revise the regulations in force concerning public girls; have stopped and stop the following:

 Art.
 1. Any girl known to be engaged in prostitution shall be registered by the Commissioner of Police, Head of the Central Office, in a register kept for that purpose in the said office.

 Art.
 6. As of 1 October, all public women will be required to be visited twice a month and at intervals of fifteen days to have their state of health ascertained.

 Art.
 7. This visit will take place at the clinic.
 However, public women who wish to be visited at home may obtain the faculty by paying an extraordinary fee of 3 francs per visit, as a fee, in favor of the doctor.

 Art.
 11. The public girls visited at the clinic and recognized as suffering from venereal diseases will be held in this establishment for immediate treatment.
 As for those who would be visited in their homes and who would be in the same situation, they will be taken to the dispensary by the Police Commissioner.

 Art.
 12. To meet the expenses which will result from both the visit and the treatment of the public wives, it will be paid for and by each of these women, at the time of the visit, a remuneration of 5 francs, or 10 francs a month.

 Art.
 22. No public girl will be able to leave the city to visit the surrounding tribes without the written permission of the Police Commissioner, head of the Central Office; the same permission will be required to go to the feasts that are given either in the interior or outside the city.

 Art.
 24. The remuneration to be paid for each of the girls whose application will be made remains fixed, for the exterior, at 10 francs, and for the interior, at 5 francs."

 In spite of the regulations, there were women who worked on the streets illegally.
 As there was no longer a prohibition for Jewish women, some turned to prostitution.